Germany–Saudi Arabia relations: Funding of mosques

 Saudi Arabia funds the construction and maintenance of several mosques in Germany.
-Several politicians have expressed concern that the Saudi-funded mosques are a breeding ground for Islamic extremism.
+Several politicians have alleged that the Saudi-funded mosques are a "breeding ground for Islamic extremism".

 Arms exports

 Germany was one of the top weapons exporters to Saudi Arabia, with an export volume of 450 million Euros in the third fiscal quarter of 2017.
 In 2018, after the murder of Jamal Khashoggi, Germany halted arms exports to Saudi Arabia, which has strained relations.
+Germany later resumed arms exports to Saudi Arabia in 2024.

 Diaspora

 German diaspora in Saudi Arabia

 There is a small community of Germans working in Saudi Arabia, as a number of German companies have a presence in the kingdom.
 The German International School in Jeddah and German International School in Riyadh cater to the educational needs of the children of diplomats, as well as the diaspora.

 Saudi diaspora in Germany

-There is a small Saudi diaspora in Germany, which includes women refugees who have fled the kingdom due to its patriarchical laws.
+There is a small Saudi diaspora in Germany, which includes mostly students and few individual women refugees who have fled the kingdom due to its patriarchical laws.